loukasprevyzis/dob-api/README.md

 - Developed in Go.
 - Validates inputs and interacts with PostgreSQL.
-- Stateless, deployed in Kubernetes cluster (EKS or GKE).
+- Deployed in ECS (Elastic Container Service)
-- Exposed via Network Load Balancer (NLB).
+- Exposed via Application Load Balancer (ALB).

 ### PostgreSQL Cluster

 - Primary in one AZ/region with dedicated EBS volume.
 - Replica in different AZ or region using async streaming replication.